OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Set up the UI
 - Set up LiveData observers

-When creating a ViewHolder for a `RecyclerView`, one should use `BaseHolder` to standardize the binding process and automate some code shared across all ViewHolders.
+When creating a ViewHolder for a `RecyclerView`, one should use `BaseViewHolder` to standardize the binding process and automate some code shared across all ViewHolders.

 #### Binding Adapters